I am currently rewriting my add-ins to use the Ribbon where possible.

 The Birthdays tab can be used to see any event for any number of years.
 Its main purpose is to allow user to see dynamic table created real-time.

-KUDOS to Craig Hatmaker, Beyond Excel for the code used for dynamic table and other tips and ideas I have gotten from his examples.
+KUDOS to Craig Hatmaker, Beyond Excel for the code tips and ideas I have gotten from his examples.

 I cannot make one file that does the HYPERLINK function justice.